 #1.
 Rank Position

-Despite massive changes on the SERPs and the proliferation of SERP features, it’s still important to track keyword rank
+Despite massive changes on the SERPs and the proliferation of SERP features, it’s still important to track keyword rank.
+That's because rank position shows where your website appears in search engine results for specific keywords, directly influencing your visibility and organic traffic potential.

 Content that follows Google’s E-A-T framework (expertise, authoritativeness, trustworthiness) tends to provide value to the end users and have a good rank position.